HPotter-Spring-2020/teamInfo/README.md

 ### Team repos
 * This team's **official** repositories are the org level repos at [HPotter-Spring-2020](https://github.com/HPotter-Spring-2020)
-* Each repo has at least two branches `master` and `dev`
+* Each repo has branches `dev`, `master`, and feature branches
-  * `master` has code ready to be released outside the team
-  * `dev` had code ready to be release to the rest of the team
+  * Feature branches are created by team members
-  * Only `dev` is merged to `master` via pull request with review
+  * `dev` is the destination for feature branches.
+Feature braches are merged to `dev` via pull requests **with review**
+  * `master` stays in sync with [Dr. Beaty's master branch](https://github.com/drsjb80/HPotter/tree/master).
+Our team only updates this branch by pulling from Dr. Beaty's master and pushing to our team master

 ### Working with team repos
-* Use `upstream` as the remote name for official team remotes
-  * `git remote rename <whatever org remote is named> upstream`
+* Work on the team repo.
+Do not create your own fork.
+* Create feature branches from `dev`.
+  1. `git checkout dev`
-  * For example: `git remote rename origin upstream`
+  1. `git pull origin dev`
-* Team members work on their own forks of HPotter-Spring-2020 repos
+  1. `git checkout -b hs-4-myFeatureBranchName`
+* When possible, start feature branch names with the associated Jira issue id (e.g. `hs-4-telnet`).
+This easily ties to branch to all the info about it on Jira.
-* Code enters HPotter-Spring-2020 repos **only by pull request** with review and approval by at least one other team member
+* Code moves from feature branches to `dev` **only by pull request** with review and approval by at least one other team member.
-* When feasible, branch names on personal forks should start with the Jira issue (e.g. `HS-4-telnet`) to tie code to tracked work

 ### Pull requests
-* Merge or rebase `orgRepo/dev` -> `myFork/personal-branch`
+* Code only enters `dev` via pull request.
+* At least one other team member must review and approve pull requests before they can be merged.
+* You may not merge your own pull request.
+* Merging or rebasing to `dev` is suggested to spot conflicts before opening a PR.
+On the feature branch...
+  * `git pull origin dev` OR
+  * `git pull --rebase origin dev`
 * Resolve any conflicts on your personal branch

-* Open pull request from `myFork/personal-branch` -> `orgRepo/dev`
-* Add at least one reviewer from the team
-* You may not merge your own pull request (under normal circumstances)
+# General Info

 ## Team Members
 * Tanner Madsen | tmadsen4@msudenver.edu